mrkipling/maraschino/README.md

 * **Media library browser** - browse your entire movie and TV library, and click to play in XBMC.
 Queue items to play after.

 * **Control multiple XBMC servers** - do you have an XBMC server in both the living room and bedroom?
-Switch between the two instantaly and control them using Maraschino!
+Switch between the two instantly and control them using Maraschino.
+Send notification messages to them remotely!

 * **SABnzbd+ module** which appears when something is downloading and hides again when finished - shows you what is currently downloading, speed, time/MB remaining, and a progress bar.
 Control (pause, resume, speed limit) your downloads.